Tuesday, August 31, 2010

 • Are your valleys parched?
 Seek after God’s water, and He’ll cause springs to burst forth in your parched land.

 Isaiah 43:18-21 Forget the former things; do not dwell on the past.
 [19] See, I am doing a new thing!
 Now it springs up; do you not perceive it?
 I am making a way in the desert and streams in the wasteland.
-[20] The wild animals honor me, the jackals and the owls, because I provide water in the desert and streams in the wasteland, to give drink to my people, my chosen, [21] the people I formed for myself that they may proclaim my praise.
+[20] The wild animals honor me, the jackals and the owls, because I provide water in the desert and streams in the wasteland, to give drink to my people, my chosen, [21] the people I formed for myself that they may proclaim my praise.• Is your devotional life dry?
+Search for God’s water, and He’ll turn your personal spiritual desert into refreshing springs and pools.

 •• Don’t dwell on the past.
 God likes to do new things in the lives of His people.
 Look ahead!

-•• In the desert wasteland, God will give drink to [His] people”.
+•• In the desert wasteland, God will “give drink to [His] people”.

 Jeremiah 17:7-8 But blessed is the man who trusts in the Lord, whose confidence is in him.
 [8] He will be like a tree planted by the water that sends out its roots by the stream.
 It does not fear when heat comes; its leaves are always green.
-It has no worries in a year of drought and never fails to bear fruit.
+It has no worries in a year of drought and never fails to bear fruit.• You say, “Well, it’s been awfully dry.”
+Remember, God says, “I am doing a new thing....
+Don’t dwell on the past.”
+Get ready for God’s “new thing” in your life.
+Look for His water in your desert and His reviving streams flowing into your wasteland.

 •• Trust God.
 Have faith and confidence in Him.